-The industry that we work in is changing on a continual basis and it is essential that we meet and exceed what these challenges bring.
-I sincerely thank my staff (Shelley Maher, Lucinda Wiseman, Debbie King, Linda Maddison, Linda Dunell, Lynne Short and our trainee Alana Goznik) for all their efforts and support to date and truly believe that they are excellent ambassadors for Mount Beauty & District Community Bank® Branch and all the local communities which we service.
+The industry that we work in is continually changing.
+It is essential that we meet and exceed the new challenges these changes bring.
+I wish to thank all staff members Shelley Maher, Lucinda Wiseman, Alana Goznik, Linda Dunell, Lynne Short and Jo-Ellen Whitsed most sincerely for all their efforts and support to date.
+They are truly excellent ambassadors for Mount Beauty & District Community Bank® Branch and Corryong agency and all of our local communities.